gesker/gesker.github.io/src/projects.md

 Design and develop application software prototype according to the requirements.

-Test and validate application code according to quality software standards.

-Modify and upgrade application code according to software change requests.

-Troubleshoot software application failure to determine if problems exist in hardware or software.
+Test and validate application code according to quality theme = "ayu" Troubleshoot software application failure to determine if problems exist in hardware or software.

 Perform software control of data models, database structure, design modularity, programming languages, software pleases and technical issues.